keithamus/eslint-plugin-escompat/docs/no-public-instance-class-fields.md

 }
 ```

-This can be safely disabled if you intend to compile code with the `@babel/plugin-proposal-class-properties` Babel plugin.
+This can be safely disabled if you intend to compile code with the `@babel/plugin-transform-class-properties` Babel plugin, or
+`@babel/preset-env`.